Coffins and caskets

 Once you have chosen the type of coffin and know what size is required, you may wish to make it that little bit more personal.
 Consider what handles or trimmings you would like it to have, or if you want to add a special engraving.

+If you're still unsure how to choose a coffin or casket, don't worry.
 Our Funeral Directors have an extensive range of coffins and caskets throughout the UK and we will be able to guide you through all of your available options.

 The main difference between a coffin and casket is in the design.
 Funeral coffins are tapered at the head and foot, wide at the shoulders, and often have six sides.

-How do caskets differ?
+But how do caskets differ?
 Funeral caskets are rectangular in shape with four sides and they are often constructed of better quality materials with a hinged lid.

 In choosing a coffin, we are aware that caring for the environment is an important consideration for many people.
 Our aim is to provide you with excellent quality and service whilst looking to reduce any impact on the environment.